LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

 The recall is much lower(6 vs 2846 hits) but every one of the hits have the phrase party planning in either the headline or short_description field or both.
-Among these, the hits that have phrase party planning in the boosted field headline are ranked higher in the search results.
+Among these, the hits that have the phrase party planning in the boosted field headline are ranked higher in the search results.

 ![image](https://user-images.githubusercontent.com/60980933/108615437-4943e200-73c1-11eb-87ac-881b6a20d962.png)